 The site was formerly the Dandenong treatment plant, which was decommissioned in 1996.
 Remediation work by Melbourne Water is now under way to rid the site of contaminants.

 The redeveloped park will include wetlands and sporting fields for staff.
 Sustainable design principles will be applied to the buildings, including using building materials with low embodied energy.

 Water will be recycled and stormwater will be treated in the wetlands, before being discharged into Dandenong Creek.
 The feasibility of renewable energy is being investigated.

-Earlier in 2007, the Green Building Council of Australia announced it would develop a green star rating system for industrial estates.
+Earlier this year, the Green Building Council of Australia announced it would develop a green star rating system for industrial estates.

 While the Australian warehouse and manufacturing industry is yet to see a spike in environmentally friendly industrial developments, examples are emerging overseas.